yardnsm/.config/README.md

 ![The final product](https://raw.githubusercontent.com/YardNsm/dotfiles/master/_misc/media/terminal.png)

 ## TO-DO:
-- [ ] add in osx configurations, to remove the shdow from screenshots
+- [ ] add in osx configurations, to remove the shdow from screenshots and save as PNG
+- [ ] add a rain drop when the repository need pull
+- [ ] add a sync and an update script inside BIN
 - [ ] review the osx configurations file again
 - [ ] add NPM installs and ignore files
 - [ ] configure 'gitconfig'